AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-stream-views-dev.md

 //  4 / 1 / 2017 7:09:00 AM: Warning, 9
 ```

-A quick look at the SdsStreamViewMap shows that SDS determined that mapping from `Measurement` to `Value` resulted in renaming.
+A review of the SdsStreamViewMap shows that SDS determined that mapping from `Measurement` to `Value` resulted in renaming.

 SDS can also determine mapping of properties of the same name but different type.
 Note that the location of the `Measurement` property is also different, yet it is still mapped.